 What can you invest in your TFSA?

-- Bonds – Bonds come in many shapes and sizes.
+Bonds come in many shapes and sizes.
 There are government bonds and corporate bonds.
 There are short term bonds (less than 5 years) and long term bonds (as long as 30 years).
 Bonds are similar to GICs in that the investors lend money with the idea they will get their money back plus interest.
-The difference between a bond and a GIC is that bonds can be traded on the open market before maturity where a GIC is typically locked-in for the term.
+The difference between a bond and a GIC is that bonds can be traded on the open market before maturity where a GIC is typically locked-in for the entire term.
 Because the bond can be traded or sold, bond values can fluctuate and could increase or decrease in value.
 Some investors like bonds because they can be cashed at any time but there is some risk in that the value of a bond could go down.
 Although bond prices could fall, they are still considered to be safer types of investments.

 Adding some risk

-- Exchange traded Funds (ETFs) – Exchange traded funds are similar to mutual funds and seg funds from the perspective that they are pools of money that allow investors to access a portfolio of investments.
-ETFs differ in that most are passive where there is no manager buying and selling investments.
-Instead they typically mirror indexes or benchmarks.
-As a result, ETFs have exceptionally lower fees than mutual funds.
+Exchange traded funds are similar to mutual funds and seg funds from the perspective that they are pools of money that allow investors to access a portfolio of investments.
+ETFs differ in that they are traded like stocks on a stock exchange.
+ETFs tend to have lower fees than mutual funds and segregated funds.
+Some of the most popular ETFs are passive where there is no manager buying and selling investments.
+Instead, they typically mirror indexes or benchmarks.
 The ETF market has come a long way and there is more choice than ever and many do-it-yourself investors like investing their TFSA in ETFs.

 In the case of mutual funds, Seg funds and ETFs, you can invest in safer, fixed income options like bond funds or bond ETFs.
-Not all choice are risky but some choices are riskier than others.
+Not all choice is risky but some choices are riskier than others.

 While this list is not exhaustive, it does represent the types of investments that most Canadians will use for their TFSA.
 Some prefer to work with guaranteed investments and others will seek higher returns despite having some risk attached to it.
 Choosing which type of investment will really depend on your time frame, personal objectives, involvement, experience, risk tolerance and financial position.
 The great things about the TFSA is the universal appeal and benefit to different types of people.